ftinoco/LibraryApp/README.md

 + LibraryApp.WEB

-	...Lorem ipsu
+	..Lorem ipsu

 - LibraryApp.Common

 	.Cross layer where are defined the common objects and functionalities to API and WEB project